devops-s17-payments/payments/README.md

 **UPDATE** a payment method:
  * PUT /payments/{id}
  * Accepts JSON in request body.
-Need to provide entire object as with CREATE
+Need to provide entire object as with CREATE.

 ```
  {